berloop/blender-web-viewer/README.md

 # Blender Web Preview Addon

+## Description

+**BlendXWeb** is free and open-source Blender addon that allows you to effortlessly preview your Blender scenes in a web browser and export them as standalone web packages.
+With just a few clicks, you can convert your 3D scenes into interactive, web-accessible viewers, making it easier to share and showcase your work online.

 ## Installation and Usage Guide

 This addon allows you to preview your Blender scenes in a web browser and export them as standalone web packages.